Have you already figured out that you need to create passive income in your business?

 The absolute best course I've taken on affiliate marketing is Making Sense of Affiliate Marketing.
-It's affordable.
-It's easy to comprehend.
-It's easy to implement and get results–and by results I mean MOULAH.
+It's affordable, easy to comprehend, and easy to implement for results–and by results I mean MOULAH.

 #4 Monetize Your Emails

 Every week you send emails, either privately to potential and current clients, friends, and colleagues, or possibly through other online platforms that you use.

-These emails are a golden opportunity to not only provide stellar support through product and tool recommendations, but they’re also a great way to create some passive income.
+These emails are a golden opportunity to not only provide stellar support through product and tool recommendations, but they’re also a great way to create passive income.

-You can create sales opportunities in a variety of ways within emails:
+You can create sales opportunities in a variety of ways within emails by:

-- By offering (linking to) related products and services
+- Offering (linking to) related products and services

 - Making recommendations for further reading/learning